 Understanding RM and DM marine fuel discussions

 RM and DM discussions usually begin with how the fuel is described in contracts, bunker delivery documentation and recipient requirements.
-Prime Lab keeps the public explanation practical and confirms the exact report scope privately with the client.
+Prime Lab explains the grade context in practical language and confirms the report scope directly with the client.

 Grade family context

-RM and DM terms help buyers and vessel teams discuss marine fuel categories without assuming a public test package.
+RM and DM terms help buyers and vessel teams discuss marine fuel categories before confirming the exact requirement.

 Document review first

-Supplier certificates, bunker delivery notes and contract clauses are useful starting points for a safe scope discussion.
+Supplier certificates, bunker delivery notes and contract clauses are useful starting points for scope confirmation.

 Recipient requirement controls scope